GhostCode83/DSA-Big-O/README.md

     }
     return result;
 }

+this algorithm is the fibonacci sequence.
+It has a linear time complexity, as there is only one loop, and the number of iterations is in direct correlation to the input.

 8. An efficient search
 In this example, we return to the problem of searching using a more sophisticated approach than in naive search, above.
 Assume that the input array is always sorted.
 What is the Big O of the following algorithm?
 Explain your answer